User Preference Learning Based Edge Caching for Fog Radio Access Network: The Proposed User Preference Learning Based Edge Caching Policy

 \subsection{Offline User Preference Learning}

+With the rapid development of social networks and various multimedia applications, each user will access a large amount of contents everyday.
+In order to provide users with more intelligent services and enhance the quality of experience, it is necessary and feasible to establish the independent user preference model for each user.
 When the update of the user preference model is initiated, we assume that there are $K$ samples collected for the considered user and extracted from the recorded data, which are denoted by $ \left\{ {\left( {{{\boldsymbol{x}}^{\left( k \right)}},{y^{\left( k \right)}}} \right)} \right\}_{k = 1}^K$.
 Based on the collected samples, we propose to learn the user preference model parameters iteratively by minimizing the logistic loss of each sample as follows

 where $\boldsymbol{w}_u^{(k+1)}$ denotes the vector of the learned user preference model parameters of the $k$th iteration for the user $u$.
-By using the ``online gradient descent'' (OGD) method \cite{OGD}, the solution of the above optimization problem can be obtained through the iteratively updated model parameters as follows
+By using {the online gradient descent (OGD) method} \cite{OGD}, the solution of the above optimization problem can be obtained through the iteratively updated model parameters as follows

 where ${{\boldsymbol{g}}^{\left( k \right)}}=\nabla _{\boldsymbol{w}_u} \ell \left( {{{\boldsymbol{w}}_u},{{\boldsymbol{x}}^{\left( k \right)}},{y^{\left( k \right)}}} \right)=\left[ {{p_{\boldsymbol{w}_u}}\left( {\left. {{y^{\left( k \right)}}} \right|{{\boldsymbol{x}}^{\left( k \right)}}} \right) - {y^{\left( k \right)}}} \right]{{\boldsymbol{x}}^{\left( k \right)}}$ denotes the gradient vector of the logistic loss of the $k$th sample with respect to $\boldsymbol{w}_u$, and ${{\eta ^{\left( k \right)}}}$ a non-increasing learning-rate schedule with $\sigma ^{(k')}$ satisfying $\sum\nolimits_{k' = 1}^k {{\sigma ^{\left( k' \right)}}} = {1}/{{{\eta ^{\left( k \right)}}}}$.
 Then, {we have the following theorem. \begin{theorem} The solution of the optimization problem in \eqref{eq-10} can also be obtained by solving the following equivalent optimization problem